nickcomito/nickcomito.github.io/_posts/2015-02-12-memorable-quotes.md

 "It is often easier to ask for forgiveness than to ask for permission." &mdash; Grace Hopper

 "Self labeling is dangerous stuff.
 Just do what you do". &mdash; Parker Palmer

+"The world is not comfortable with spaces, with silence.
+Every moment needs to be filled up with something" &mdash; Eckhart Tolle